asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

----
+!!! tip

-**Tip:**  Variants to test: Bob's channel being set to re-INVITE back to a native bridge, as well as both channels being set to re-INVITE.
+    Variants to test: Bob's channel being set to re-INVITE back to a native bridge, as well as both channels being set to re-INVITE.

----
+[//]: # (end-tip)

 * Asterisk dials Bob with his set of codecs in his endpoint's priority order.
 * Bob responds back with a set of codecs.
 The set of codecs should have at least one format in common.
 * Asterisk Answers Alice with her preferred codecs.